Leas Cliff Hall: History

 The Leas Shelter was constructed in 1894 which was the predecessor of the Leas Cliff Hall.
 The Shelter had a concert room for entertainment and seated 200, plus an orchestra.

 In 1924 it was decided that a larger and more majestic hall was required and only 28 months later the building was finished, it became a tribute to Mr J S Dahl, the Norwegian architect.
 It was opened on 13 July 1927 by Prince Henry, Duke of Gloucester.
 The opening concert was performed by the Folkestone Municipal Orchestra where 1,000 people attended.

 It was closed for modernisation and refurbishment on 16 September 1980 and re-opened on 6 May 1981 which is the venue seen today.

 In the late 1990s Folkestone and Hythe Council invited Apollo Leisure to manage the hall, followed by Clear Channel Entertainment in 2001.
 In 2005 Clear Channel Entertainment's theatre division became Live Nation.
 Since November 2009 the venue has been operated by Ambassador Theatre Group and is owned and supported by Folkestone and Hythe District Council.

 Performances

 The stage is flat, 48 feet wide and up to 27 feet deep.
-It can accommodate around 1,000 people seated or 1,500 standing.
+The hall can accommodate around 1,000 people seated or 1,500 standing.